tracktwo/ppdefmodifier/README.md

 This mod requires the [Phoenix Point Mod Injector](https://github.com/RealityMachina/PhoenixPointModInjector).
 Install this first.

 Copy `PPDefModifier.dll` to your `Mods` folder created by the Mod Injector.
-Create a `PPDefModifier.json` configuration file in this same folder, next to the DLL.
-This file describes the changes you want to make.
+Create a `PPDefModifier` directory in the `Mods` directory, and place one or more configuration files in this folder.
+These configuration file(s) describe the changes you want to make.
 See below for the configuration file format and some sample fields.
+The configuration files must be json files with the extension `.json`.

 # Quickstart configuration